trammell/recipe-book/susans-recipes.rst

 1 cup cooked corn kernels (from 1 medium ear)
-1/2 cup chopped sweet onion (such as Vidalia or Maui) 1 14-ounce can hearts of palm, drained, each cut crosswise into 1/3-inch-thick rounds 2 plum tomatoes, seeded, diced (about 1 1/4 cups)
+1/2 cup chopped sweet onion (such as Vidalia or Maui) 1 14-ounce can hearts of palm, drained, each cut crosswise into ⅓-inch-thick rounds 2 plum tomatoes, seeded, diced (about 1 1/4 cups)
 1/2 cup chopped fresh cilantro
 1 avocado, pitted, peeled, chopped